Make calls with Google Voice

 - At the top left, click Call.

 - In the box under "Number to call," type a contact’s name or phone number.

-- In the box under "Phone to call with," click the dropdown to choose which type of phone you want to use for the call.
-If you want to Google Voice to remember your choice for the future, click the checkbox next to "Remember my choice."
+- In the box under "Phone to call with," click the dropdown to choose which phone you want to use for the call.
+If you want Google Voice to remember your choice for the future, click the checkbox next to "Remember my choice."

 - Click Connect.
 Google Voice will call you at that phone and connect you to the number you dialed.

-Note: If you have 2 or more phone numbers on your Google Account, you'll only be able to make a call from your primary number.
+Note: If you have 2 or more Google Voice numbers, you'll only be able to make a call and send a message from your primary Google Voice number.

 - Free calls: The call will end after 3 hours.
 If there is a pending update to Google's servers, the call may end after 2 hours.

 - Paid calls: The call will end if you have run out of calling credit.

 Use your Google number to make a call from another phone

 If you’d like to make a call from a different phone number but want to make your Google Voice number show up on the caller ID, you can use own Google number to place the call.